vdhamer/Photo-Club-Hub/.github/README.md

 - the `Readme` screen opens via the Info (ⓘ) button available on most tabs,
 - the `Prelude` screen is briefly shown when the app launches.</p>

-The individual tabs and screens are described below.
+The tabs and screens are described below.
 <ul>

 ### The `Maps` Tab